 In most cases, a spouse or domestic partner and dependent children can also be enrolled in the plan.
 Students with dependents are encouraged to learn more about dependent coverage when making an insurance decision.

-Students in good standing, who are on an approved medical leave of absence, are eligible to remain on the Columbia Student Health Insurance Plan for a cumulative maximum of two semesters during the course of the student’s entire enrollment within a particular school at Columbia, regardless of the length of program.
+Students in good standing, who are approved for a medical leave of absence by their school are eligible to remain on The Columbia Plan for a cumulative maximum of two semesters during the course of the student’s entire enrollment within a particular school at Columbia, regardless of the length of program.
 The two semesters are cumulative but do not need to occur sequentially.

 Students whose non-medical withdrawal or dismissal is transmitted to the Columbia Health Insurance Office—via the University withdrawal system during their open enrollment period—are considered as having never enrolled at the University for that term and are ineligible to be enrolled in the Columbia University Student Health Insurance Plan.